 11. If neither the Chair nor Vice Chair of the Board is available to preside at a Board meeting or an Executive Committee meeting, the Chair or the Vice Chair shall appoint a Chair pro tempore.

-12. Any of the term limits stated in Article I or Article III of these Bylaws may be waived at the recommendation of the Nominating Committee and shall be thereby extended upon authorization by the Executive Committee and approval by the Board.
+12. Any of the term limits stated in Article I or Article III of these Bylaws may be waived at the recommendation of the Governance and Nominating Committee and shall be thereby extended upon authorization by the Executive Committee and approval by the Board.
 The extension of any such term shall be granted for a specified and definite period of time.

 1. The Trustees shall elect a President of the College who shall serve as the chief executive officer of the College.
 They shall elect only a person who is a loyal and active church member, whose life provides evidence of strong Christian faith and commitment.
 Such faith and commitment will be appropriately expressed by affiliation with the Presbyterian Church (USA) and active participation in the life of Davidson College Presbyterian Church.
 Unless otherwise determined by the Trustees, the President shall be inaugurated at an appropriate time during the first year of service in the office.

 4. The voting Faculty shall be composed of those persons described in Article II, Section 1 of the Davidson College Constitution, as approved by the Trustees from time to time.
 Upon recommendation of the President and with the approval of the Trustees, the Faculty may authorize membership on the Faculty for persons other than those specified above.
 Subject to approval of the Trustees, the Faculty may determine that any person above specified other than the President shall not hold membership on the Faculty on the basis that the nature and extent of his or her primary duties are substantially incompatible with the responsibilities and authority of the Faculty.
 The powers of the Faculty and the rules by which it shall be governed, as more specifically set forth in Article II of the Davidson College Constitution, shall be subject to the approval of the Trustees.
-Members of the Faculty and officers of the College shall be elected by the Trustees, who shall fix their salaries and determine their tenure.

 6. The establishment of tenure for any member of the Faculty shall be subject to approval by the Trustees and shall be granted only after a careful review and approval by the Trustees of the candidate's professional and personal qualifications in the light of the foregoing Section 5.
 The policies governing tenure by which Davidson College operates are set forth in Article X of the Davidson College Constitution.